 Winner of three national piano competitions, he has performed as a soloist and accompanist throughout the United States and abroad, including concerts in New York’s Carnegie Hall and Washington, D.C.’s Constitution Hall.
+He has served as a service pianist for the Dayton Philharmonic Orchestra.

 He served as music director and pianist for the Cincinnati Boychoir, giving over 1000 performances in 23 states and 4 foreign countries, ensemble performances in 7 additional countries, and concerts by members serving in the Vienna Boys Choir in 24 additional countries.
 The mayor proclaimed "Randall Wolfe Day in Cincinnati" in honor of twenty years of service to the boychoir.
 During his tenure, Dr. Wolfe grew the boychoir into a three-tiered program, led a capital campaign to secure the organization's first permanent home, conducted the choir in symphony, television and radio performances, and established a partner relationship with the Vienna Boys Choir in Austria.